Heman Sweatt

 In April 1940, he married his high school sweetheart, Constantine Mitchell, and bought a house.
 Like his father, his first interaction with the law was because he was concerned with the practices within the Postal Workers Union.
 “Concerned with discrimination against Blacks in the post office, where a worker had to be a clerk before promotion to a supervisory position and where blacks were systematically excluded from such positions, Sweatt challenged these practices as local secretary of the National Alliance of Postal Employees.

 During the early 1940s, he participated in voter registration drives and raised funds for lawsuits against the white primary.
-Post offices stopped promoting Blacks to supervisory positions by systematically excluding them from clerical positions that would make them eligible to be promoted.
-Sweatt wrote several columns for the Houston Informer and was a local secretary of the National Alliance of Postal Employees; Sweatt was concerned with discrimination and challenged these practices.
+Post offices stopped promoting Blacks to supervisory positions by systematically excluding them from clerical positions that would make them eligible for promotion.
+Sweatt wrote several columns for the Houston Informer and was a local secretary of the National Alliance of Postal Employees; he was concerned with discrimination and challenged these practices.

 He became more interested in the law while preparing documentation for this case with an attorney.
 A few years later, in the mid-1940s, Sweatt decided to attend law school and asked William J. Durham to help him.
 Since Durham knew Texas didn't have law schools for Blacks, he advised Sweatt to apply to the University of Texas School of Law.
-Sweatt not only sought admission but, responding to an appeal Lulu White made to a group of Houston Blacks for a volunteer to file a lawsuit, also agreed to serve as the NAACP's plaintiff if he was rejected based on race.
+Sweatt sought admission and responded to an appeal Lulu White made to a group of Houston Blacks for a volunteer to file a lawsuit.
+He also agreed to serve as the NAACP's plaintiff if he was rejected based on race.

 Sweatts' health declined, causing him to miss classes, obtain poor grades, and fail.
 These same tensions created a gap between him and his divorced wife.
 1952, Sweatt withdrew from law school due to health issues and failing grades.
-He later received a scholarship to study at Atlanta University Graduate School to study Social Work.
+He later received a scholarship to study social work at Atlanta University Graduate School.
 In 1954, he graduated with a Master’s degree in “Community Organizations,” moved to Cleveland, and did some work for the NAACP and the National Urban League for eight years.
 He then returned to Atlanta to continue work for their Urban League for twenty-three years.

 Not only did he work for the Urban League Southern Political Office, but he also worked on voter registration to create programs for southern Blacks who migrated to the North.
 In 1963, Sweatt remarried Katherine Gaffney, with whom he had a daughter; later, they adopted another.
 Heman Marion Sweatt died on October 3, 1982, and his remains were cremated in Atlanta.
 The Travis County Courthouse, where his court case took place, was renamed “The Heman Sweatt Courthouse.” there is also a college scholarship set up in his name for $10,000.